 Sport is very popular in Amsterdam with the favourite past times being football, tennis, ice-skating, hockey and of course cycling.
 For spectator sports there is no better place than the Amsterdam Arena, home of Ajax Football Club, one of the most successful teams in Holland.

 The Heineken Experience is also popular with travellers and involves a self-guided tour of the former brewery of the world's largest beer exporter.
 There is plenty of information on the rich history of the company, the "Bottle Ride" where you can find out exactly what it's like to be a beer bottle during production and of course there are free samples!

-Book a flight to Amsterdam to experience the diverse and enjoyable nightlife that has something for everyone.
+Amsterdam is home to a diverse and enjoyable nightlife that has something for everyone.
 Rembrandt Square offers a large selection of bars, restaurants, coffee shops and clubs; check out Jantjes Verjaardag for pop and dance music or Club Escape for a full clubbing experience.

 You must visit The Pancake Bakery for the best pancakes in Amsterdam with over 70 different toppings, as well as the famous Supper Club with lavish décor that changes weekly and a five-course gastronomic menu to match.